klieret/ray-tune-slurm-demo/README.md

 For a single batch jobs that uses multiple nodes to start both the head node and the works, see `slurm/all-in-one`.
-While this is the example used in the ray documentation, it might not be the best for most use cases, as it relies on having enough available nodes directly available
+While this is the example used in the ray documentation, it might not be the best for most use cases, as it relies on having enough available nodes directly available for enough time to complete all requested trials.

+### Live syncing to wandb

+Because the compute nodes usually do not have internet, we need a separate tool for this.
+See the documentation of [wandb-osh] for how to start the syncer on the head node.

 ## Option 2: Head node and worker nodes